Getting support for the person you care for

 NHS Choices have developed a guide to care and support which also has information and advice for carers.
-They also have an overview of the different social care services that may be available to support people (dependent on eligibility).
+They also have an overview of the different social care services, aids and adaptations that may be available to support people (dependent on eligibility).

 Adult Care information

 Derbyshire County Council Adult Care produce information leaflets about services they provide or help to fund.
 Publications include an overview of Adult Care services, mental health and wellbeing services, dementia services and keeping adults safe (safeguarding).
 You can read the leaflets online or order printed copies through the post using the Adult Care leaflet order form.

 Adult Care can provide information in easy read, large print and formats such as audio and braille on request.
 Their main publications are available in British Sign Language videos which also feature audio, easy read symbols and subtitles.

 Small aids and adaptations can help people to live at home and stay as independent as possible.

 The Disability Living Foundation's Ask SARA website asks a series of questions to assess what kind of aids and equipment would most help the person you care for.
 It then suggests suppliers from whom you can purchase the aids over the internet.

 Call Derbyshire may be able to arrange the loan of certain pieces of equipment, such as raised toilet seats, trolleys and bath seats through the Integrated Community Equipment Service on tel: 01629 533190.